 In this section you'll find information and tips on staying active and healthy during and after cancer treatment.
-You can also get information on dealing with the possibility of cancer recurrence, and find inspiration and hope in stories about other people whose lives have been touched by cancer.
+You can also get information on managing your health care as a cancer survivor.

 More people than ever are surviving cancer and thriving after treatment.
 Watch this video series to learn how to cope with the physical and emotional challenges that come during cancer treatment and beyond, and find inspiration in the experiences of other survivors.